sparkfun/SparkFun_Thing_Plus_ESP32_C6/docs/hardware_overview.md

 [![Photo highlighting ESP32-C6 module.](./assets/img/Thing_Plus_C6-Module.jpg){ width="600"}](./assets/img/Thing_Plus_C6-Module.jpg "Click to enlarge")
 </figure>

 This development board uses the WROOM1 version of the C6 module which has slightly more computing power in exchange for lesser power efficiency.
-The ESP32-C6 features a 32-bit RISC-V single-core processor with an integrated wireless stack.
+The ESP32-C6 is built around a 32-bit RISC-V single-core processor with an integrated wireless stack.
 The wireless stack is compatible with 2.4 GHz WiFi 6, Bluetooth<sup>&reg;</sup> 5.3, Zigbee and Thread (802.15.4) and uses an on-board PCB antenna.

 The module features a wide range of peripheral options including SPI, UART, LPUART, I<sup>2</sup>C, I<sup>2</sup>S, LED PWM, USB Serial/JTAG controller, ADC and more.
 Many of these peripherals can be mapped to any GPIO pin though some are tied to specific pins.
 This Thing Plus breaks out 21 pins from the module to a pair of 0.1"-spaced PTH headers.